 There are various law degrees available, each varies with the country they are provided in.
-The most popular and general degree is the LLB or the Bachelor of Law which allows you to take the Bar exams or equivalent entrance to the legal community.
-Some countries provide BA/BSc in Law, meanwhile, some countries provide LLM or Masters in Law.
-In the USA however you got to take the LSAT in order to qualify for undergraduate admissions.
+On top of that, the most popular and general degree is the LLB or the Bachelor of Law which allows you to take the Bar exams or equivalent entrance to the legal community.
+For example, some countries provide BA/BSc in Law, meanwhile, some countries provide LLM or Masters in Law. n the USA however you got to take the LSAT in order to qualify for undergraduate admissions.
 Of course, these are primarily for careers, one can also go into research in this field by pursuing a Ph.D. as well.

-Being a diverse field that touches our lives in more than one way, the law has got very specific specializations.
-The methods of implementation of the law and nature with which lawyers deal with issues arising in all these fields are also diverse, focused, and different.
-Although there are a lot of common and compulsory modules to study which are common to all these, specializations are specially tailored for yourself.
+To begin with, it is a diverse field that touches our lives in more than one way, and the law has got very specific specializations.
+On top of that, the methods of implementation of the law and nature with which lawyers deal with issues arising in all these fields are also diverse, focused, and different.
+Although there are a lot of compulsory modules to study which are common to everyone, specializations are tailored to fit your requirements.
 Some of the more common specializations are listed below.

-01. Criminal Law – deals with different aspects of the law relating to crime.
-Courses include studies relating to crimes, be it homicidal, criminal, human rights, gender, or restorative rights.
+01. Criminal Law – Criminal law deals with different aspects of the law related to crime.
+Moreover, the courses include studies related to crimes, be it homicidal, criminal, human rights, gender, or restorative rights.
+Interesting, isn’t it?

 02. Property Law – Land law or property law deals with physical land.
-About contracts, interest in land, ownership, stock, commercial property law, etc.
+For example, it deals with contracts, interest in land, ownership, stock, commercial property law, etc.

-03. Intellectual Property Law – A dedicated degree that deals with assets that cannot be physically measured, like creations and inventions.
-Patent, trademark, copyright law all come under this.
+03. Intellectual Property Law – It is a dedicated degree that deals with assets that cannot be physically measured.
+For example, creations and inventions.
+On top of that, patent, trademark, copyright law all come under this segment.

-04. Business/Commercial Law – Deals with rights and people relating to the commercial or the business industry.
-This discipline is huge enough in itself for a separate degree.
-All the securities, contracts, transactions, stock, etc come under this law.
+04. Business/Commercial Law – It deals with the rights of people related to the commercial or the business industry.
+To begin with, this discipline is huge enough in itself for a separate degree.
+For example, all the securities, contracts, transactions, stock, etc come under this law.